janekb04/glfwpp/README.md

 # glfwpp
 A thin modern C++17 header only wrapper for [GLFW 3.3](https://www.glfw.org/).
 To use, simply include `glfwpp.h`.
 From [the official GLFW website](https://www.glfw.org/):
->GLFW is an Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan development on the desktop.
+>GLFW is an Open Source, multi-platform library for OpenGl, OpenGl ES and Vulkan development on the desktop.
 It provides a simple API for creating windows, contexts and >surfaces, receiving input and events.
 >GLFW is written in C and supports Windows, macOS, X11 and Wayland.
 >GLFW is licensed under the zlib/libpng license.